ventus-ag/docs/_docs/tutorials/kubeflow.md

 After deploying Kubeflow, the Kubeflow dashboard is available at the Istio Gateway IP.
 To get the Istio Gateway IP, run:
   - `kubectl get svc -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`

+Get the IP and open it in a browser: `https://<LoadBalancerIP address>/.`

+Enter the credentials you specified in `KUBEFLOW_USER_EMAIL`, `KUBEFLOW_PASSWORD` and access the Kubeflow dashboard!

 <br /><br /><br /><br /><br /><br /><br /><br />